Javascript

 React Development Standards

 React is a JavaScript library for building user interfaces.
 We use React at Think Company to build rich, interactive user experiences within web applications.
-This page contains best practices we follow while writing React code for web applications, and has been adapted from Airbnb’s React/JSX Style Guide.
+This page contains best practices we follow while writing React code for web applications.

 Table of Contents